-In light of recent horrific traumatic events of the Charleston church shooting, learning how to work through trauma and recognize the symptoms and treatment options for post-traumatic stress disorder is crucial.
-Untreated PTSD can last throughout a person’s lifetime, damaging relationships and overall well being of people suffering from a traumatic experience.
+In light of the recent horrific traumatic events of the Charleston church shooting, learning how to work through trauma and recognize the symptoms and treatment options for post-traumatic stress disorder is crucial.
+Untreated PTSD in teens can last throughout a person’s lifetime, damaging relationships and overall well-being of people suffering from a traumatic experience.

 What causes post-traumatic stress disorder?